Conventional landing gear: Jet-powered tailwheel aircraft

 Jet aircraft generally cannot use conventional landing gear, as this orients the engines at a high angle, causing their jet blast to bounce off the ground and back into the air, preventing the elevators from functioning properly.
 This problem occurred with the third, or "V3" prototype of the German Messerschmitt Me 262 jet fighter.
 After the first four prototype Me 262 V-series airframes were built with retracting tailwheel gear, the fifth prototype was fitted with fixed tricycle landing gear for trials, with the sixth prototype onwards getting fully retracting tricycle gear.
 A number of other experimental and prototype jet aircraft had conventional landing gear, including the first successful jet, the Heinkel He 178, the Ball-Bartoe Jetwing research aircraft, and a single Vickers VC.1 Viking, which was modified with Rolls-Royce Nene engines to become the world's first jet airliner.

 Rare examples of jet-powered tailwheel aircraft that went into production and saw service include the British Supermarine Attacker naval fighter and the Soviet Yakovlev Yak-15.
 Both first flew in 1946 and owed their configurations to being developments of earlier propeller powered aircraft.
 The Attacker's tailwheel configuration was a result of it using the Supermarine Spiteful's wing, avoiding expensive design modification or retooling.
 The engine exhaust was behind the elevator and tailwheel, reducing problems.
 The Yak-15 was based on the Yakovlev Yak-3 propeller fighter.
 Its engine was mounted under the forward fuselage.
 Despite its unusual configuration, the Yak-15 was easy to fly.
-Although a fighter, it was mainly used to prepare Soviet pilots for flying more advanced jet fighters.
+Although a fighter, it was mainly used as a trainer aircraft to prepare Soviet pilots for flying more advanced jet fighters.